 Specifically, the suit claims that testing has revealed that the actual electrical storage capacity of Mophie’s Juice Pack and Powerstation chargers is “substantially lower” than what the company is representing.
 This means that consumers may have paid a premium for a product that does not and cannot live up to its advertised claims.

 Attorneys working with ClassAction.org have now launched their own investigation into these allegations with the intent to file more class action lawsuits.
-If you own one of these chargers, fill out the form on this page.
-You may be able to get some money back.

 Class Action Claims Mophie “Profits Enormously” from False Capacity Statements